 To complement your food container, or to avoid plastic forks when you try street food, bring with you bamboo cutlery.

 There are many options when it comes to bamboo tableware, but we liked these ones because the brand states that they do not use any type of chemicals or melamine (which are commonly found in other options in the market).

 They are very lightweight and convenient for the outdoors.
 Also, if at some point you want to get rid of them, your conscious can be clear because bamboo is 100% biodegradable.

 That’s all for now.
 We hope this list of items makes your zero waste travel easier!

-It is probably worth to mention that some of these items are linked to Amazon, and we do see the irony when their packages come full of useless plastic and cardboard (of which Amazon is mainly responsible and not the supplier).
-So if you can get them on your local store, it is always better to purchase locally rather than online.
+It is probably worth mentioning that some of these items are linked to Amazon, and we do see the irony when their packages come full of useless plastic and cardboard (for which Amazon is mainly responsible and not the supplier).
+So if you can get them at your local store, it is always better to purchase locally rather than online.
 However, it is difficult to find some of these items in many locations so if that is the case, it is convenient to order online as the benefits beat the downsides.

 Feel free to comment below what are some of your favourite tips for zero waste travel!

 Save on Pinterest!